Emilprivate/Esd.GHJ/README.md

 </p>

 <p align="center">
-This GitHub project, "Esd.GHJ," stands for "Game hacking journey", is a comprehensive repository dedicated to my journey in game hacking.
+This GitHub project, "Esd.GHJ," stands for "game hacking journey", which is a repository dedicated to my journey in game hacking.
 </p>

 <p align="center">